acollign/netrunner-wiki/Progress-Report,-2016-Q3-(Summer).md

 * Typing just "Null" into chat was freezing the UI, but rather than track down exactly WHY, server-mangle any message of just `"Null"` to `"Null "`. (nealterrell)
 * Identify the cards trashed from damage in the chat log.
 (Saintis)
 * Pull Adam's directives from the server when starting a game, so they don't have to be in the decklist anymore.
 Allows Adam decks to correctly contain 4x of his directives.
 (Saintis)
+* Targeted Marketing and Salem's Hospitality use an autocomplete text box to name a card. (nealterrell)
 * Admins can now broadcast a message to all active games, alerting them when the server is going to be restarted. (nealterrell)
 * Action panel always shows on Agendas so that the click to advance behaviour is the same as for advanceable Assets - useful for those of us who are paranoid and worried that the opponent can tell a Junebug from a Government Takeover based on number of clicks.
 (Saintis)
 * The creator of a game can choose to expose both players' hands to spectators, useful for streamers and learners. (nealterrell)

+#### Notable new card implementations

+We've gotten through most of our backlog of unimplemented cards thanks to the sustained heroic efforts of JoelCFC25.
+We don't project any problems with spoiled cards and will be implementing new packs as the developers find time.
+A few recent cards were particularly challenging or interesting to implement, however:

+* The Black File, Enforcing Loyalty, Algo Trading, Financial Collapse, Obelus (JoelCFC25)
+* Rumor Mill, Paperclip, Data Breach

+As of time of this writing, we are at [__98.0%__ card automation](https://docs.google.com/spreadsheets/d/1ICv19cNjSaW9C-DoEEGH3iFt09PBTob4CAutGex0gnE/pubhtml) card automation through _Blood Money_!

 ### Contribute